MikheyevLab/ecology-textbook/_sources/content/basic_population_model.md

 Additional properties that can be taken into account include the age structure -- the portions of the population of various ages, and the size structure -- the portions of the population of various sizes.
 Such detail can be important because juveniles or older individuals may not reproduce.
 Genetic structure can also be important; it is often left out of ecological models, but evolutionary directions can affect the ecology as well.
 Another important measure is the rate of change—how fast the population is changing.
 A population can be constant, increasing, or decreasing, or can fluctuate in complex ways.

-Another important measure is the rate of change—how fast the population is changing.
-A population can be constant, increasing, or decreasing, or can fluctuate in complex ways.

 Remember that a model is just a simpler view of something complex, and that all scientific models are just approximations of nature.
 When the full complexity cannot be understood, which is almost always, we can try to construct a simplified model in hopes of finding the essence.

 ## Bacterial growth